abhisheksimion/azure-openai-interactive-pdf-reader/README.md

 # Azure OpenAI Interactive PDF Reader

 The PDF Reader AI Agent is an advanced conversational assistant designed to help users interact with and extract information from PDF documents.
 Utilizing the power of generative AI (GenAI), this agent can process multiple PDFs, answer user queries based on the contents of the documents.
-It's designed to be user-friendly and is built with a streamlined interface using Streamlit.
+It's designed to be user friendly and is built with a streamlined interface using Streamlit.

 ## Features

 - Multiple PDF Support: Upload and process multiple PDF files simultaneously.
 - Interactive Chat Interface: Engage in a conversation with the AI to ask questions about the content of the uploaded PDFs.
 - Context Preservation: Maintains chat history to provide coherent and context-aware responses.
-- Streamlined UI: User-friendly interface built with Streamlit, including dynamic content display and CSS styling.
+- Streamlined UI: User friendly interface built with Streamlit, including dynamic content display and CSS styling.

 ## Prerequisites